How to Turn a Potato Into a Battery

 This reaction leaves behind a shortage of electrons at the copper electrode, which is the key reason why electrons keep flowing from the zinc to the copper electrode.
 The battery keeps running until it either runs out of protons if there is not a lot of acid present, or the zinc electrode is "eaten up" and completely dissolved into ions.
 The overall net reaction in a potato battery can be summarized as:Equation 3 (net reaction): (Hydrogen gas and electricity)

 Figure 3.
 Diagram of the chemical reaction that occurs in a potato battery, with an LED connected between the electrodes.
+Note that the arrows representing electron movement in this figure point in the opposite direction as those that represent electrical current in Figures 1–2.
+For more information about sign conventions for electric current, read this technical note.

 Terms and Concepts